seaneli/hellogitworld/README.txt

-This is a sample project students can use during Matthew's Git class.
+This is a regular project meant for non-use during nothing .

 Here is an addition by me